 It may benefit adults, children, and adolescents.
 It can help children who have emotional and behavioural difficulties which are evident at home or school.
 These can include personality problems, depression, learning difficulties, school phobias, eating or sleeping disorders.

 I hold a Clinical Doctorate (PhD) in Psychoanalytic Psychotherapy from the University of Essex.
-I am a Certified Training Psychoanalytic Psychotherapist and I trained and qualified as a psychoanalytic psychotherapist at The Lincoln Centre in London.
+I trained and qualified as a psychoanalytic psychotherapist at The Lincoln Centre in London and I am an approved Training Psychoanalytic Psychotherapist.
 I also trained as film maker and have a BFA in Film and Television.

 My further professional qualifications include; Couple Therapy at the Tavistock & Portman NHS Trust, Treatment of Personality Disorders – Mentalization Based Treatment (MBT) at University College London (UCL) and the Anna Freud Centre; Experiential Dynamic Therapy (EDT) for Fragile Patients at Magdalene College Oxford University.

 I have many years of experience working in private practice and the British National Health Service (NHS) with severe and enduring mental health patients.
 I gained experience working with and researching complex trauma at the Unit for the Study of Trauma and its Aftermath at the Tavistock & Portman NHS Trust.
 As part of my work I consulted, supervised and taught clinical psychologists, psychotherapists and psychiatrists at the Hertfordshire Partnership University Foundation NHS Trust.
 I also taught and lectured on the Treatment of Psychological Trauma at at universities and psychotherapy training organisations including the British Psychotherapy Foundation.

 Dr Ruth Manasseh D.Psych.
 Psych.